A Life Of Heritage

 3. Kamut wheat is certified organic.
 Every kernel that is labeled Kamut is certified organic.
 It responds to “green manure” (legumes that take nitrogen from the air and put them into the soil).
 So commercial nitrogen fertilizer is not used on the Kamut fields.

-4. It is more nutrient dense.
-“KAMUT® khorasan wheat is higher in protein, amino acids, vitamins and many minerals, especially selenium, zinc, potassium, iron, phosphorus and magnesium compared to modern wheat.
+4. It is more nutrient-dense.
+“KAMUT® Khorasan wheat is higher in protein, amino acids, vitamins, and many minerals, especially selenium, zinc, potassium, iron, phosphorus, and magnesium compared to modern wheat.
 Selenium is a mineral known for its high antioxidant capacity.” (kamut.com) Golly, how could it get any better?
-A wheat that is not modified, or sprayed with pesticides AND gives you more nutrients per kernel?
+Wheat that is not modified, or sprayed with pesticides AND gives you more nutrients per kernel?
 I’ll take it!

 6. Technically you can use less per recipe.
 Kamut wheat is thirsty!
 It has better absorption properties than modern wheat, so more liquids or less flour will be used.
 It has great elasticity, but I’ve found it can be overworked.